Iron overdoseFerrous sulfate overdose; Ferrous gluconate overdose; Ferrous fumarate overdose

 What to Expect at the Emergency Room

-There is a good chance of recovery if you have no symptoms 48 hours after swallowing the iron.
-However, some people have died up to a week after an iron overdose.
-The more quickly you receive treatment, the better the chance for survival.
+There is a good chance of recovery if the person's symptoms are gone 48 hours after the iron overdose.
+But, severe liver damage can occur 2 to 5 days after the overdose.
+Some people have died up to a week after an iron overdose.
+The more quickly the person receives treatment, the better the chance for survival.

 Liebelt EL.
 Iron.
 In: Shannon MW, Borron SW, Burns MJ, eds.
-Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
+Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 72.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 72.